-Plas Derw Trust can deliver Forest School programmes for your school or setting, either on site or at one of our own Woodland camps.
+Plas Derw Trust can deliver a Forest School programme for your school or setting, either on site or at one of our own Woodland camps.
 Forest School is best delivered as a continuous programme on the same day every week for a minimum of 6 weeks.

 This is our Basic Forest School Project which run for 6-12 weeks and is participant led.
 Through achievable tasks set in the outdoors, outcomes we expect to see are; raised self-esteem and self-confidence, personal and practical skills along with team work and problem solving skills.